peter5farrow/nodb-proj-1/docs/component-hierarchy.md

 changing data:

--initial list of discs (preset or empty) and their corresponding data (name, speed, stability)
+-list of discs (preset or empty) and their corresponding data (name, speed, stability)

 -mode for each row (normal or editing)

 -user input for disc (name, speed, and stability)

+-each row when edited

 -disc bag graphic

 state:

--whole list
+-whole list(App)

--edit mode
+-edit mode(DiscListRow)

--input values for disc, speed, stability
+-editable values for disc, speed, stability(DiscListRow)

--editable values for disc, speed, stability
+-input values for disc, speed, stability(DiscInput)